We crossed the $200k net worth mark this year.

 I loved my boss and the team I managed, but I ultimately made the hard decision to leave my job.

-I also negotiated an extra $80,000 into the contract, which helped sweeten the deal.
+I negotiated when I took the offer, which helped sweeten the deal.

 I Sold My SUV